-The EPA currently accepts the use of in vitro methods for the determination of eye irritation and corrosion when classifying antimicrobial cleaning products and other pesticide products on a case-by-case basis, and it has published a guidance document describing the testing framework that industry can use for this endpoint.250 Also, the agency, in collaboration with the Science Consortium, NICEATM, and industry members, is currently engaged in evaluating these methods for use with agrochemical formulations through a side-by-side comparison of in vitro and in vivo data.
-This project is expected to be completed in 2019.
+The EPA currently accepts the use of in vitro methods for the determination of eye irritation and corrosion when classifying antimicrobial cleaning products and other pesticide products on a case-by-case basis, and it has published a guidance document describing the testing framework that industry can use for this endpoint.
+Also, the agency, in collaboration with the PETA International Science Consortium Ltd. (the Science Consortium), NICEATM, and industry members, is currently engaged in evaluating these methods for use with agrochemical formulations.